EmmanuelSnr1/StocXTuneAPI/README.md

 - Java 8 Streams API
 - Test Coverages
 - How to create data science plugins to a Springboot app.
 - List and map data structures.
+- Editable PDF with useful java cheat sheet.
+-